JackTNorris/p4-digests/README.md

 - Effectively, if you have 5 missing indexes in your missing indexes file, you only send 95 packets from send.py.
 Receive.py receives 100 packets, meaning the switch made up the difference

 ## How to Run Evaluations
 I wrote a few scripts that aided in helping me evaluate the effectiveness of this model.
-I'll add running instructions here shortly
+I've put them in the src/pmu_example/evalution folder for your use.
+Below is a brief outline of what everything in there does:

+- *5k-analysis-\*.sh* are shell scripts to run on h1, s1, and h2.
+-

 ## Allowances and Future Works
 Most of this code was hastily written, so *please forgive some of the messiness and redundancies*.
 I learned a lot about P4 and networking through the process of experimenting with this, so if there's something that isn't making any sense to you, *don't hesitate to make a change -- I likely just forgot to change something*.
 Additionally, I know that both the topology and detection strategy here are rudimentary -- few topologies are rarely this simple, and I made a few brash assumptions (in-order packet delivery, UDP, e.t.c) largely due to this simplicity.